What is Galatibessus?

 The ways to observe these holidays are many.
 All but Catus Alessiâs are related to the seasons through the year.
 Trinoxtion Samoni differs in that it is (possibly) involved in driving away the spirits of winter.
 All of the rest involve the activities of the natural and human world in relation to the given time of year.

-These are the basics of Galatîbessus.
+These are the basics of Galatibessus.
 There are many diverse customs and traditions within.
-From this basic foundation, or with alterations, the practice of Galatîbessus is possible and a fulfilling custom can be made.
+From this basic foundation, or with alterations, living Galatibessus is possible and the Galatîs live it as best they can.